Skip to content

 MS and Ph.D.
 Committee: Students should discuss with their advisor who to ask to be on their committee toward the end of their first academic year in preparation for scheduling their first annual meeting.
 Advanced degree committees consist of at least four members.
 One is the studnt’s major professor (advisor), two are other UC Merced faculty members in the grad group (one of whom is appointed as Chair who helps run the meetings and fills out the annual meeting paperwork), and one is from outside the grad group (external member).
 This external member may be a regular or adjunct faculty member from any university or an individual who has special expertise and qualifications.
 Note that the external member of the committee does not need to be determined until scheduling the qualifying exam.
 Although all members of the committee are not required to attend each annual meeting (see below), all members of the committee must be in attendance for Ph.D. qualifying and defense examinations or Master's comprehensive oral examination.
 All members of the committee must approve the Master's thesis or Ph.D. dissertation.

 Ph.D.
 Qualifying Exam: All students in the Chemistry and Biochemistry Ph.D. program are required to pass an oral qualifying examination before advancement to candidacy for the Ph.D. degree.
-This is usually taken at the end of the student's 2nd or 3rd year in the program.
+This should be taken no later than the end of the fifth semester after admission to the Ph.D. program.
 The intent of this examination is to ascertain the breadth of a student’s comprehension of fundamental facts and principles that apply in his or her major field of study.
 It will also determine the student’s ability to think critically about the theoretical and practical aspects of the field.
 Accordingly, the examination should be focused on the student’s field of research but may and should venture into other areas of scholarship that underlie or impinge on the thesis topic.
 Graduate division information about the qualifying exam can be found here.

 The steps for the qualifying exam and advancement to candidacy are: